open-cluster-management-io/enhancements/enhancements/sig-architecture/70-spread-policy/README.md

     # affinity rules of the same topologyKey together,
     # which may be more clear.
     topologyWeights:
+    # The weight here indicates the relative score that the clusters
+    # get when meeting the expression from the prioritizer for Affinity
+    # constraints.
     - weight: 20
       operator: In
       values: